Host Program

 Personal Celebrations

-Hosts and students at spring luncheonHosts and students at spring luncheonStudents will feel honored to be included in a host's celebrations of life's milestones, a birth, a birthday, a wedding, a retirement, or similar event.
+Host and students at spring luncheonHost and students at spring luncheonStudents will feel honored to be included in a host's celebrations of life's milestones - a birthday, wedding, retirement, or similar event.
 Allowing students to share a part of the host's life is a great gift.
-Students have told us they enjoy participating in family events.
-Don't be surprised at having a new outlook on something previously taken for granted!
+Students have told us they enjoy participating in family events!

 Commencement